 In this post, you will learn about interview questions that can be asked if you are going for a data scientist architect job.
 Data science architect needs to have knowledge in both data science/machine learning and cloud architecture.
 In addition, it also helps if the person is hands-on with programming languages such as Python & R. Without further ado, let’s get into some of the common questions right away.
 I will add further questions in the time to come.

-Q. How do you go about architecting a data science or machine learning solution for any business problem?
+Q1.
+How do you go about architecting a data science or machine learning solution for any business problem?

-- Identify the levers: The levers represent the input to the system which can influence the business outcome.
+- Identify the business levers: The business levers represent the input to the system which can influence the business outcome.
 The input to the system can represent the variables that can be controlled (levers that can be pulled) and, the variables which can’t be controlled.

 - Collect the data: Next step is to determine what data you have and what would you need to collect.